Try iOS 12 CoreML — Use Machine Learning to Automatically Predict Article Categories, and Train the Model Yourself!

 Required Tools: MacOS Mojave⬆ + Xcode 10

-Training Tool: BlankSpace007/TextClassiferPlayground (the official tool only provides a GUI training tool for images, while text requires custom coding; this is a third-party tool provided by a community expert).
+Training Tool: BlankSpace007/TextClassiferPlayground (The official release only provides a GUI training tool for images; for text, you need to write your own.
+This is a third-party tool provided by an expert online)

 Preparing Training Data:

-The data structure is as shown, supporting .json and .csv files.
+The data structure is as shown above, supporting .json and .csv files.

 SELECT `title` AS `text`, `type` AS `label` FROM `posts` WHERE `status` = '1'